iit-DLSLab/robotlib/README.md

 ## Installation
 ### Dependencies
-Robotlib has been developed and tested on a x86_64 version of Ubuntu 16.04 (Xenial Xerus), Ubunutu 18.04 (Bionic Beaver) and Ubuntu 20.04 (Focal Fossa).
+Robotlib has been developed and tested on a x86_64 version of Ubuntu 20.04 (Focal Fossa).
 The dependencies for building and installing the library are the following:

-**CMake** (3.7.0 is the minimum version for Ubuntu 20.04, 3.1.0 is the one for the other versions) - You can download the chosen version and install it through
+**CMake** (3.7.0 is the minimum version for Ubuntu 20.04) - You can download the chosen version and install it through

     wget https://cmake.org/files/v3.X/cmake-3.<X>.<X>-Linux-x86_64.tar.gz
     tar xf cmake-3.<X>.<X>-Linux-x86_64.tar.gz